 “But mom, I’m bored!” is a sentence that you’re likely to hear if you set restrictions on your teen’s phone use.
 And it’s easy to sympathize – both teens and adults have learned to use smartphones as a bulwark against boredom.
 Your phone allows you to scroll through social media while standing in line at the bank or stream videos or music while stuck on a dull bus ride.

-Teens have become so accustomed to using their phones to alleviate boredom that they don’t know what to do without them for a few hours a day.
+Teens have become so accustomed to using their phones with bone conduction headphones to alleviate boredom that they don’t know what to do without them for a few hours a day.
 But that doesn’t mean you should give in.
 It’s one thing to turn to a smartphone for a distraction during a boring commute, but it’s quite different to be fully reliant on a smartphone for entertainment when there are other options out there.
 Take a look at some tips that can help you teach your teen how to cope with boredom during phone-free times.

 Encourage a New Hobby